 If you hire designated shortage certified teachers during the summer vacation, you may be able to take a credit.
 The qualified positions must be certified by the Department of Education, and the qualified position certificate must be enclosed with your tax return before the credit can be approved.

 Contact the Department of Education at (317) 232-6676 for more information about this credit.
-For additional information, visit the Department of Education's Web site at www.doe.state.in.us/legal
+For additional information, visit the Department of Education's website at www.doe.in.gov/legal